We have two maternity departments based at Altnagelvin Hospital in Derry/Londonderry and the South West Acute Hospital in Enniskillen:

 - The maternity department is located on the first floor of the state-of-the-art single room South West Acute Hospital outside Enniskillen.

-The Trust also has community midwifery teams who provide services for women in the Limavady, Londonderry, Strabane, Omagh and Fermanagh localities.
+The Trust also has community midwifery teams who provide services for women in the Limavady, Derry/Londonderry, Strabane, Omagh and Fermanagh localities.

 As soon as you have a positive pregnancy test you can refer yourself directly for maternity care with your midwife in the Western Trust.
 Please complete the form below and leave the it at your Health Centre Reception.
 The Community Midwife will arrange an appointment for you and also notify your GP of your pregnancy.